1/21/2025

 Daniel Tamayo

-Raymond James
+Analyst, Raymond James

-Great.
-And do you have thoughts on what you expect to achieve or think is a reasonable number for deposit growth this year?
+Great, and do you have thoughts on what you expect to achieve or think is a reasonable number for deposit growth this year?

 speaker

-Ray Reisman
+Ray Reisme

 President and Chief Executive Officer

-I think that to repeat this year is a tall order.
-So probably something in the low double digits would be more along the lines of expectations.
+I think that to repeat this year is a tall order, so probably something in the low double digits would be more along the lines of expectations.
 Certainly won't stop our efforts there, but that's where our expectations lie.

 speaker